vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-engineering-guidelines.md

 ## Usability issues

-### Implementing i18n incorrectly
+### Implementing internationalization (i18n) correctly

-Ensure that all messages are [internationalized](https://developers.vtex.com/docs/guides/vtex-io-multi-language-stores#storefront-content-internationalization) using the messages builder.
-Also, i18n keys should start with the domain (store/ for storefront and admin/ for Admin) where they're used, otherwise they won't render properly.
+Ensure that all messages are [internationalized](https://developers.vtex.com/docs/guides/vtex-io-multi-language-stores#storefront-content-internationalization) using the `messages` builder.
+Also, i18n keys should start with the domain (`store/` for storefront and `admin/` for Admin) where they are used, otherwise they will not render properly.
+For more information, see our [reference](https://developers.vtex.com/docs/guides/vtex-io-documentation-8-translating-the-component) for translating components.

-### Declaring routes with collision-prone paths
+### Avoid declaring routes with collision-prone paths

-When declaring [routes](https://developers.vtex.com/docs/guides/vtex-io-documentation-routes), generic paths (e.g. `/_v/orders/`, `/_v/settings`) should be avoided to reduce changes of collision with other apps.
+When declaring [routes](https://developers.vtex.com/docs/guides/vtex-io-documentation-routes), generic paths (e.g.: `/_v/orders/`, `/_v/settings`) should be avoided to reduce changes of collision with other apps.

 ### Creating custom Admin settings form

-The Admin settings form of your app should be created using the [settingsSchema](https://developers.vtex.com/docs/guides/vtex-io-documentation-manifest#settingsschema) structure.
-If the settings do not follow the settingsSchema structure, your app will not be approved in the homologation process.
+We recommend to build the Admin settings form of your app using the [settingsSchema](https://developers.vtex.com/docs/guides/vtex-io-documentation-manifest#settingsschema) structure, which should cover most cases.
+We also understand that there are some specific cases where the schema is not enough to build the settings page of the app, which will be assessed by our team in the homologation.

 ## Plug&Play